 Key Takeaways

-- 1Mice can squeeze through holes the size of a dime (1/4 inch)—seal all gaps
+- 1Mice can squeeze through holes the size of a dime (1/4 inch), so seal every gap

 - 2Focus on foundation, utility entries, roof lines, and garage doors